Koredotcom/docs/docs/xo/getting-started/navigating-the-platform.md

     <img src="../images/ntp(20).png" alt="image_tooltip" title="image_tooltip" style="border: 1px solid gray; zoom:70%;">

-2. **App dropdown list** Lets you switch between the various versions of the current virtual assistant; You can also search and switch to any virtual assistant within your account.
+2. **App dropdown list** Lets you switch between the various versions of the current virtual assistant.
+You can also search and switch to any virtual assistant within your account.
 3. **Status Docker** icon.
 4. **Language** icon to switch the App's language.
 5. **Search** for a feature or menu item.